QianZeHao123/MDS-Research-Project/Dissertation/main.typ

     [Innovators and opinion leaders play a key role in the product diffusion process, especially in today's age of social media.
-Our study further explores the impact of these key individuals on the speed of market penetration and diffusion by adjusting the proportion of influential innovators in the model.
+Our study further explores the impact of these key individuals on the speed of market penetration and diffusion by adjusting the proportion of influential innovators in the model (Simulation 3, 4, 9 and 10).
 These findings revealed several key insights:
       - The importance of influential innovators: Our results strongly support the importance of identifying and engaging influential innovators.
 When these key